h-wasi/h-wasi/README.md

 ## 🚀 Expertise

 My forte lies in sculpting captivating user interfaces, ensuring the seamless realization of frontend projects.
 From single-page applications to complex web solutions, I guarantee unparalleled UI/UX experiences.
-I possess an in-depth understanding of Dockerizing applications and deploying them to Kubernetes, optimizing performance and ensuring cross-browser compatibility [Source 1](https://blog.logrocket.com/deploy-react-app-kubernetes-using-docker/).
+I possess an in-depth understanding of Dockerizing applications and deploying them to Kubernetes, optimizing performance and ensuring cross-browser compatibility.

 ## 💡 Problem-Solving Proficiency

 Immersed in the frontend ecosystem, I bring creative problem-solving skills to the table.
 My proficiency guarantees optimal performance, cross-browser compatibility, and the delivery of seamless, remarkable user interactions across diverse frontend technologies.
-I excel in employing advanced React patterns such as High Order Components and Render Props, elevating component construction and code reusability [Source 7](https://www.telerik.com/blogs/advanced-patterns-in-react).
+I excel in employing advanced React patterns such as High Order Components and Render Props, elevating component construction and code reusability.

 ## 🔧 Tools and Technologies